Know the Signs! Act Early!

 - A child at 24 months uses 100-150 words and 2-4 word sentences.
 Research shows that 50% of children who do NOT show these milestones at 24 months have persistent delays at age 3.

-for a list of red flags indicating that a child should be referred to First Words Preschool Speech and Language Program of Ottawa.
+Check here for a list of red flags indicating that a child may need support to further their development.

 Recent advances in brain research show how the environment impacts a young child’s brain.
 Stimuli in early life switch on genetic pathways, including those of the sensory neurons (language, vision, sound, etc.), which create connections and growth in response to such stimulation.
 This critical period of growth – influenced by environment and early experience – has the greatest potential to influence the child’s developing brain during the first few years of life.
 Early experiences affect brain structure because the brain operates on a “use it or lose it” principle (Carnegie Task Force on Meeting the Needs of Young Children, 1994; Ounce of Prevention Fund, 1996).
 If a child does not have adequate emotional, physical, cognitive, and language stimulation, neurons can be lost permanently.

 Brain pathways associated with language develop early.
 The brain pathways that affect language, literacy, behaviour, and health are made early in life.
 Ages 0 to 3 provides the greatest window of opportunity to affect neurological and behavioral growth (Rossetti, 2001).
 Early intervention provides better and faster outcomes for the child because of the biological relationship of early experiences affecting brain structure.